Skip to content

 Compliance Context

-FCA Authorised Payment Institution status (FRN 948213) under PSR 2017 — the most meaningful regulatory anchor in the stack.
-Funds held by Xace are segregated and safeguarded in line with the Electronic Money Regulations 2011 via Modulr's safeguarding infrastructure.
-FSCS coverage does not apply (that is standard for EMIs in the UK — coverage is via safeguarding, not the deposit-insurance scheme).
-MFSA license for Xace Malta Ltd provides EEA passporting and a second regulatory backstop.
-FINTRAC MSB registration in Canada brings AML supervision in that jurisdiction.
-EMD Agent relationship with Modulr FS Limited (UK, FRN 902828) and Modulr Finance B.V.
+FCA Authorised Payment Institution status (FRN 948213) under PSR 2017 is the most meaningful regulatory anchor in the stack.
+Funds held by Xace are segregated and safeguarded in line with the Electronic Money Regulations 2011 via Modulr's safeguarding infrastructure, and FSCS coverage does not apply, which is standard for EMIs in the UK, where coverage is via safeguarding rather than the deposit-insurance scheme.
+The MFSA license for Xace Malta Ltd provides EEA passporting and a second regulatory backstop, and the FINTRAC MSB registration in Canada brings AML supervision in that jurisdiction.
+The EMD Agent relationship with Modulr FS Limited (UK, FRN 902828) and Modulr Finance B.V.
 (Netherlands, DNB-regulated EMI, FRN R182870) means the card-issuance side runs through a fully-licensed EMI with Bank of England settlement and Visa/Mastercard principal membership.
-PayRate42 awards a 'Green' compliance rating.
-No public regulator warnings, no FinTelegram-style coverage.
-Compliance posture is one of Xace's strongest sells.
+PayRate42 awards a 'Green' compliance rating, with no public regulator warnings and no FinTelegram-style coverage.
+The compliance posture is one of Xace's strongest sells.

 About Xace: Company Background